Linguistic Validation and Cognitive Debriefing Process

 Language Scientific offers fully compliant Linguistic Validation and Cultural Adaptation services (including Cognitive Debriefing) to ensure item equivalence between an instrument’s original source text and translated versions.
 This can be critical to ensure that content validity is not affected by translation, and that data across sites can be pooled.

 Our ASKnetwork™ of project managers, certified translators, in-country investigators, clinicians, psychologists, linguists and other professionals residing in 120 countries, combined with our ISO 9001:2008 and ISO 17100:2015 certified processes, allows us to confidently meet our customer’s cost and deadline requirements.

-Our clinical team includes specialists in numerous therapeutic fields, including:
+Our clinical team includes specialists in numerous therapeutic fields including, but not limited to:

 - Central Nervous System (CNS)